milk-org/AtmosphericTurbulence/README.md

 milk-atmturb-runturb 1.65
 ~~~

-The process will run until killed (CTRL-C) and write wavefronts to disk.
+The process will run until killed (CTRL-C) and write wavefronts to filesystem in subdir `WFout`.
+Script will resume computation where it previously stopped when re-started.

+Note: Both scripts take -h argument for help.